mantidproject/documents/Presentations/DevMeetings/2016-01/Documentation_Savici/Documentation_Savici.md

 * We have over 750 Algorithms, plus fit functions, concepts, user interfaces
 * Make sure the names reflect what the algoritm does
-* Make sure to spell out limitrations
+* Make sure to spell out limitations
 * Relevant physics - links to papers, write down formulas, etc. (this is very uneven)

 ---